What's new in DFP and Ad Exchange Seller

 Traffic and deliver ads

 Ad Exchange Preferred Deals will be deprecated at the end of 2018.
-Preferred Deals in DFP (Beta) allow you and the buyer to negotiate a non-guaranteed campaign.
-Preferred Deals in DFP vary from the preferred deals you may have used in Ad Exchange and provide several key advantages.
+Preferred Deals in DFP (Beta) allow you and the buyer to negotiate non-guaranteed campaigns.
+Preferred Deals in DFP vary from the preferred deals you may have used in Ad Exchange and provide several key advantages:

 - DFP key-value targeting

 Contact your account manager to enable Preferred Deals in DFP.
 Learn more

 You can now specify a count for each size in a programmatic proposal line item.
 Specifying count when there's inventory of the same sizes on a single page (roadblock campaigns) ensures that DFP requests the correct number of creatives from buyers.
 Prior, DFP was unable to capture multiple inventory of the same sizes in proposal line items.
 Learn more

 Mix native and banner ad requests for Custom rendering

 You can now use the Custom rendering feature to have banners compete with native ads on apps to maximize performance.
 Advanced developers can use the Google Mobile Ads SDK to increase revenue in inventory usually reserved for native- or banner-only by allowing both ad types to compete against each other in real time.
 Learn more